Last updated: 6 July 2017

 BCAs should assess any private person’s competency as part of its own annual competency assessments.
 However, there are other options.
 The person could also seek an independent assessment of their competency and provide evidence of this to the BCA.
 By “independent assessment”, MBIE means an assessment by a third party; the person cannot assess themselves.
 Ultimately, a BCA should be satisfied that the assessment undertaken was robust (and would meet its own standards).

-, , and can be found on the Government’s Business and Procurement websites.
+Government Rules of Sourcing, Principles of Government Procurement , Government Model Contracts; standard and Lite and Procurement advice can be found on the Government’s Business and Procurement websites.

 National BCA competency assessment system has further information.